 This material includes the King James Bible, and the Book of Common Prayer.
 In the 17th century, the Crown lost most of its rights, except with regard to the King James Bible, the Book of Common Prayer, Acts of Parliament and similar.
-Until 1911, there was no special status for the Crown, excepting those texts.
 The concept of common law copyright protection was removed from British law by the Copyright Act 1911, and it also provided specific protection for government works for the first time.

 The Copyright Act 1956 further extended Crown copyright protection by extending the definition to include every original literary, dramatic, musical or artistic work made by or under the direction or control of Her Majesty or a Government department; sound recordings or cinematograph films made by or under the direction or control of Her Majesty or a Government department and works first published in the UK, if first published by or under the direction or control of Her Majesty or a Government department.

 Under Copyright Act 1968, the Australian Government owns copyright in any work, film or sound recording made by or under the direction or control of the Government, and any work first published by or under the direction or control of the Government.
 The Copyright Law Review Committee's report, 2005 recommended an end to the distinction between the Crown and other copyright holders.